Triumph Speed Triple: 2021: 1200 RS

 In 2021, Triumph redesigned the Speed Triple with a new 1160cc inline three engine, and designated it the 1200 RS.
 Output for the new engine was rated at 177hp (180PS) and 125Nm torque, lowering the wet weight to 198kg.

 2022: 1200 RR

 For 2022, Triumph introduced the Speed Triple 1200 RR.
 Taking design cues from café racers, the 1200 RR mounts a redesigned front end, with a new single round headlight unit and bikini half-fairing.
-Intended as a road-oriented large-displacement sportbike, the 1200 RR has lowered, clip-on style handlebars and raised and rearward-set foot pegs (compared to its RS sibling), bringing the riding position closer to a traditional sportbike.
+Intended as a road-oriented large-displacement sport bike, the 1200 RR has lowered, clip-on style handlebars and raised and rearward-set foot pegs (compared to its RS sibling), bringing the riding position closer to a traditional sportbike.
 In addition, the Öhlins suspension has been made electronically adjustable and semi-automatic, compared to the manually adjustable setup of the RS, with a new wet weight of 438 lb (199kg).